Founder of Sondheimer Vision

-Returning to practice in Chicago and treating friends and new patients in the city I’ve always called home has been a personally rewarding experience.
+Returning to practice as an eye doctor in Chicago and treating friends and new patients in the city I’ve always called home has been a personally rewarding experience.
 Recently, the husband of an old friend came in for a visit.
 He was unable to drive safely or work due to cataracts.
 They’re a common occurrence at our age, and he assumed he was in for cataract surgery.
 “That’s just one of the tolls you pay for living,” he grumbled.

 In actuality, that cataract was an opportunity for him to have a treatment that allowed him to see clearly near and far without the need for corrective lenses, just as it has been for thousands of my previous patients.
 This is because we can often treat cataracts, presbyopia, and astigmatism, nearsightedness (myopia) or farsightedness (hyperopia) in a single eye surgery.
 A patient comes to my practice after losing one of their major sensory functions, assuming that maintenance is their only option, and they leave seeing better than they ever have.
 This is often a very pleasant surprise!

 I’ve experienced Refractive Surgery myself, correcting significant nearsightedness presbyopia that required me to use glasses.
 So I know what eye surgery feels like from both sides of the scope.
 I also know what it feels like the next day, as a patient.
 I enjoy the liberation of being able to read in the distance and at near without the need for glasses or contact lenses.
 As a surgeon, I have performed these procedures on several family members and know what a difference they can make in life.

 Of course, every person’s vision is different, and helping you choose the treatment that is best for you is an important part of my practice.
 Excellent sight is a wonderful and cherished gift.
 That is why it is my goal to maintain, preserve or restore your vision with the best possible result for you.
 I love getting to know new patients, and I hope we have the opportunity to work together.